docker/libchan/README.md

 tcp transport uses dedicated http2 streams.
 And as a bonus extension, a built-in  tcp gateway can be used to proxy raw network sockets without extra overhead.
-That means libchan services can be used as smart gateways to a sql database, ssh or file transfer service, with unified auth, discovery and tooling and without performance penalty.
+That means libchan services can be used as smart gateways to a SQL database, ssh or file transfer service, with unified auth, discovery and tooling and without performance penalty.

 ## Example usage